UBogun/Xojo-iosLib/README.md

 You are very welcome to send additions, declares or more convenience methods that create a native Xojo-like feeling for the declare routines.

 ##Important – previous code will be broken!
 **This is a new and (I very much hope so) final modification to the structure.
 As you can see, the project's name is now iOSLib Unified.
-I have renamed (most of all will do all) classes from iOSLib… to Apple… The reason I did so is I am working on a MacOS X library ti be released after Xojo2015r3 which shares a lot of the code and which will enable you to transfer many projects without a lot of manual modifications needed.**
+I have renamed (most of all will do all) classes from iOSLib… to Apple… The reason I did so is I am working on a MacOS X library to be released after Xojo2015r3 which shares a lot of the code and which will enable you to transfer many projects without a lot of manual modifications needed.**

 You will find descriptions and hints on the https://github.com/UBogun/Xojo-iosLib/wiki/Home/ **Please keep in mind classes have been renamed, so look for Apple… instead of iOSLib… names.**